txoof/PaperPi/documentation/Plugins.md

 * a clock plugin that displays when music players are idle should be set to 2
 * plugins with the lowest integer value will be displayed in the display loop
 * some plugins change their priority when events happen such as when an audio track changes, music is paused, or a device becomes idle
-* this value determines the maximum priority the plugin will use when it determines an important event has occured.
+* this value determines the maximum priority the plugin will use when it determines an important event has occurred.
 * recommended values can be found by using `--plugin_info plugin_name`

 **Minimum Display Time** `min_display_time = integer in seconds`

 * number of seconds plugin should stay on the screen before another plugin is cycled
-* recommended values can be found usign `--plugin_info plugin_name`
+* recommended values can be found using `--plugin_info plugin_name`

 ### Additional Configuration Elements

-Some plugins require additonal configuration such as API keys, location information or other configuration details.
+Some plugins require additional configuration such as API keys, location information or other configuration details.
 Use `--plugin_info plugin_name` to find a sample configuration.
 Check the plugin README for additional information.

 ## Writing Plugins